Why did it take so long?

 Hacking procrastination

-There are a number of ways we can “hack” ADHD procrastination to get going like that bopping around your living room to music.
+There are a number of ways we can “hack” ADHD procrastination to get going, like that bopping around your living room to music for the dopamine boost.
 One psychological strategy you can use to help with procrastination and overwhelm is based on Acceptance and Commitment Therapy.

 Accept